-- Address Verification: The Address Verification system can verify the street number, the zip code, and the name of the cardholder.
+- Address Verification: The Address Verification system can verify the street number, the zip code, and the cardholder’s name.
 When this information is sent to the bank that issued the credit card, they return a code.
 This code is displayed in textual form.
-In the above example, the issuing bank said that the cardholder name matches.
+In the above example, the issuing bank said that the cardholder’s name matches.
 It does not indicate the address number or that the zip code matched.

-- Security Code: This is the message the issuing bank sent to First Data in response to the security code (CVV/CVV2) entered by the cardholder.
+- Security Code: This is the message the issuing bank sent to First Data in response to the cardholder’s security code (CVV/CVV2).
 This means the issuing bank doesn’t support verifying CVV/CVV2.

 - Address: This is the address the cardholder enters on your website.